Growing numbers of homeowners are looking for ways to reduce their energy bills whilst at the same time making a positive environmental impact.

-In this article, we take you through the ins and outs of green energy tariffs, and flag why you shouldn’t always take renewable energy claims at face value
+In this article, we take you through the ins and outs of green energy tariffs, and explain why you shouldn’t always take renewable energy claims at face value.

 What is green energy?